Council Tax Liability - Who Should Pay the Bill?

-- Resident(s) who have a freehold interest i.e. the person living in the property is also the owner of that property
+- Resident(s) who have a freehold interest - i.e the person living in the property is also the owner of that property

 - Residents who have a leasehold interest

-- Residents who are statutory or secure tenants
+- Statutory or secure tenants

 - Residents who have a contractual licence to occupy